JahsDalmation/Aniwae/README.txt

 ### Welcome to Aniwae!
 ## Version 1

-# Verbose!
-Can be run as a program but is best suited for documentation

 ## Aniwae?

 # Aniwae is a program that allows users to watch and/or download anime!